eouthwaite/roxy-deploy-ontology/README.md

 # Deploying ontologies using Roxy

+Ontologies and taxonomies sit in an awkward space within the Roxy framework - this inflated gist is my work-around for loading triple-based reference data.

 There are 4 parts to an ontology or taxonomy deployment using Roxy

 * Database configured for triples